| 10615944 | ETHICS OF SPORT AND SPORTS RESEARCH [M-PSI/03, BIO/09, M-EDF/01] [ITA] | 2nd | 1st | 8 |

 Educational objectives Knowledge of the areas of intervention of preventive medicine, with particular reference to lifestyles.
 Use of the most well-known risk scores to carry out a global health assessment.
 Conscious and critical use of the scientific literature of reference with particular reference to the interdisciplinary one.

-At the end of the module the student must be able to: know the main congenital and acquired heart diseases in pediatric and developmental age and the main genetic syndromes associated with congenital heart diseases.
+At the end of the course the student must be able to: know the main congenital and acquired heart diseases in pediatric and developmental age and the main genetic syndromes associated with congenital heart diseases.
 Recognize the main differences between the pediatric and adult ECG.
 Know the echocardiographic anatomy of a normal heart and of hearts with the most common congenital malformations.
 Know how an exercise test and a cardiopulmonary test are performed and interpreted.
-Know the medical and surgical treatment of the main congenital and acquired heart diseases in pediatric and developmental age.
+Know the medical and surgical treatment of the main congenital and acquired heart diseases in pediatric and developmental age; knowing how to identify lifestyles suitable for promoting a state of well-being in frail patients.

 |